 If the document exists (or will exist) in more than one language, there will be a separate folder of these files for each language version.

 A branch is a version of the repository that contains the changes you’ve proposed, uniquely.
-Since it is not part of “master”, it won’t have an impact on the way the site is built in real-time.
+Since it is not part of “main”, it won’t have an impact on the way the site is built in real-time.

 A branch can be created on your own repository or automatically generated when you try to make a change on the PKP repository.